DiLRandI/sms-to-api/README.md

 - Requires SMS permissions and a foreground service to receive messages reliably.
 - Validate on a real device for background delivery and service behavior.
 - Service early-stop: when an incoming SMS does not match configured phone numbers (or no endpoints are active), the service stops immediately and does not remain in the foreground.
-- Ensure app is exempt from battery optimizations if necessary.
+- The app must be the **default SMS handler** on Android 11+ to receive broadcasted SMS messages.
+The home activity now prompts to switch if necessary.
+- Foreground work runs on structured Kotlin coroutines and the service returns `START_NOT_STICKY` to comply with modern Android background limits.
+Keep an eye on OEM-specific battery optimizations.

 ## Security

 - Do not commit secrets.
-Configure API URL and API key in the app Settings.
+Configure API URLs and keys inside the app.
-- Settings are stored via `shared_preferences` on device.
+- Settings are stored using encrypted preferences on Android with automatic redaction in logs/snackbars.
 - Validate API connectivity using the in‑app validation before release testing.

 ## Contributing